Oasis Management: Shareholder activism

-Greencore

 In March 2024, it was reported that Oasis had built up an ownership stake of Greencore which was just under 5%.
 Oasis was frustrated with Greencore not paying out a dividend since 2020 and was speculated to acquire more shares so it could enact changes at the company.

-Kao

 In April 2024, Oasis announced that it held 3% of Kao Corporation and laid out a proposal to increase the share price by 76% to 97% by streamlining and focusing on overseas marketing.

 In July 2024, Oasis filed a 7.2 billion yen ($45.21 million) lawsuit against Japanese drugstore Kusuri No Aoki's president and vice president, alleging that Aoki issued stock options to both men in 2020 at far below their value.
 Oasis owns 9.7% of the company's shares.

-DIC Corporation

 Oasis holds 8.6% of DIC Corporation as of October 2024.
 DIC maintains an art collection, displayed at Kawamura Memorial DIC Museum of Art.
 Oasis founder Fischer has commented negatively about the fact that the company maintains the museum and the collection.

-Kokuyo

-In November 2024, it was revealed that Oasis had acquired a near 5% stake in Japanese stationary and furniture company Kokuyo.
-Oasis paid roughly $85 million for the shares.

-Nissan

-Also in November 2024, it was reported that Oasis Management had acquired a stake in Japanese automobile manufacturer Nissan, although the size of the purchase was not known.
+In November 2024, it was reported that Oasis Management had acquired a stake in Japanese automobile manufacturer Nissan, although the size of the purchase was not known.

+In March 2026, Oasis acquired a 8.86% stake in Kadokawa Corporation, the parent company of FromSoftware.
+In June 2026, it was reported that Oasis held a 13.76% stake of Kadokawa and was involved in a dispute over its direction where it argued for it to be optimized to make more money.
+Their stake in Kadokawa increased to 15.25% later that month, while Oasis Management has pushed to remove Kadokawa's CEO Takeshi Natsuno.